-To get the most out of distillery tours, we recommend traveling in spring or fall.
-The weather will be pleasant, and for popular destinations such as Nashville there will be fewer crowds.
+To get the most out of distillery tours, we recommend travelling in spring or fall.
+The weather will be pleasant, and for popular destinations such as Nashville, there will be fewer crowds.

 Bourbon can only be made in the USA any whiskey made outside of the United States cannot be a bourbon.
 To be a bourbon, the spirit must be made from mashed up grains that contain at least 51% corn and then aged in new, charred oak containers.
 These oak containers give the bourbon its unique taste, which is sweet and also slightly smoky.
 The higher the corn percentage, the sweeter the bourbon will taste, and compared to other whiskey, there may be other detectable notes such as vanilla, toffee or even cinnamon.